hiteshdev115/angular-jrylze/README.md

 https://stackblitz.com/@hiteshdev115

-when you opne this repository you can see the "angular-jrylze" project repository.
+when you open this repository you can see the "angular-jrylze" project repository.

 click on this project and it will be going to stackblitz editor and preview so you can see all my angular component and design files.